bhavyagupta-5/queuectl/README.md

    └─────────────┘
 ```

-### 3. Heartbeats & Crashed Worker Recovery
+### 3. Heartbeats and Crashed Worker Recovery
-Each worker process updates its heartbeat timestamp in the `workers` table every 3 seconds.
+Each worker process updates its heartbeat timestamp in the database every 3 seconds.
-Whenever a worker polls, it scans for inactive workers (heartbeat older than 15 seconds) and cleans them up.
-If a crashed worker had an active job marked as `processing`, the recovery step resets the job's state back to `failed` so it can be reclaimed and retried by other workers.
+Whenever a worker polls, it scans for inactive workers (heartbeats older than 15 seconds) and cleans them up.
+If a crashed worker had an active job marked as processing, the recovery step resets the job's state back to failed so it can be reclaimed and retried by other workers.

 ---

-## 🧪 Testing Instructions
+## Testing Instructions

-Run the automated test suite to verify all required scenarios (including locking, backoff, DLQ, persistence, and timeouts):
+Run the automated test suite to verify all required scenarios:
 ```bash
 npm test
 ```
-The test suite spins up dummy worker processes, enqueues specific jobs, asserts state changes in the database, verifies parallel worker division (non-overlapping), validates timeout terminations, and handles teardown automatically.